 Bring a small saucepan of water to the boil.
 Add the large beetroot and boil for 20-25 minutes until soft.
 Remove, peel and cut into small pieces.

-Using a hand blender or food processor, blitz the beetroot, juice of ½ lemon, 2 tbsp olive oil, pomegranate molasses, red wine vinegar and some salt to taste.
+Using a hand blender, blitz the beetroot, juice of ½ lemon, 2 tbsp olive oil, pomegranate molasses, red wine vinegar and some salt to taste.

 Pour beetroot salad dressing into a small bottle or nice bowl.
 The dressing is to be added by your guests when they have served themselves some salad.